temporalio/documentation/docs/java/workflows.md

 ## Child Workflows

-Besides Activities, a Workflow can also orchestrate other Workflows.
+Besides Activities, a Workflow can also start other Workflows.

+import WhenToUse from '../content/when-to-use-child-workflows.md'

+<WhenToUse
+signalsLink="/docs/java/signals"
+/>

+### Java Child Workflow API

 `Workflow.newChildWorkflowStub` returns a client-side stub that implements a child Workflow interface.
 It takes a child Workflow type and optional child Workflow options as arguments.
 Workflow options can be used